 Your premium is the product of many factors, and the car you drive is a huge part of the equation.
-While there are plenty of ways to cut the cost of car insurance, the best way to save is by choosing a car that’s cheaper to cover.
+One of the best ways to save money on car insurance is by choosing a car that’s cheap to insure when you’re buying your latest ride.
+Compare the cheapest car models for insurance and what plays into the most expensive cars to insure.

 Which car models are cheapest to insure?